ivasve/formKriss_Ivana/readme.md

 ## Testing with Jest

 7 unit tests (2 suites)
-Run Jest from the command line jest taskManager.test.js
+Run Jest from the command line with jest taskManager.test.js or npm run test